 Scientific network Dr. Shuguang Yuan 11, July 2018, Basel, Switzerland

-Prof. Zhijie Liu, the executive director of the iHuman Institute at the ShanghaiTech Unviersity, has been invited by Dr. Yuan to Basel for a sceintific talk on the latest progesses of GPCR research.
+Prof. Zhijie Liu, the executive director of the iHuman Institute at the ShanghaiTech Unviersity, has been invited by Dr. Yuan to Idorsia at Basel for a sceintific talk on the latest progesses of GPCR research.

 invited talk Dr. Shuguang Yuan 15, June 2018, Heidelberg, Germany

 Dr. Yuan has been invited to the Heidelberg University in Germany for a talk.
 He is going to give a presention on the activation mechanism and drug discovery of GPCRs.